 Decide what effect you’re after, as this will determine what your plant style should be.

 Minimalists, on the other hand, should opt for one unusual, standout plant, like the fiddle leaf fig or banana tree.
-Placing them in their own special spot, like on a side table or raised pedestal, means they will have even more impact on the space.
+Place them in their own special spot, like on a side table or raised pedestal, for greater impact on the space.

 A third option, for lovers of beige and sandy tones, is to introduce a family of cacti.
 They will complement the interior space and look right at home amongst your muted soft furnishings.
 Pick your look, and the plants will follow suit.

 2. See things from a different perspective

 If you’re struggling to reimagine your room from the perspective of plants, take a step outside, then re-enter and see if you can view it differently.
 How and where does the light fall?
 Is it direct or indirect, and how does it move through the space during the day?
 Where will a plant look its best — is it possible to create beautiful shadowplay with the holes in the leaves of a Monstera?
 Then move through the area, and consider where you can display your plants to achieve the best effect from all angles.